 Savoury rice pancake served with tangy sambar lentils and coconut chutney

-go Final verdict
+go to site Final verdict

 The ambiance in the Thali Cafe was very pleasant.
 It was bright and light and as we sat next to the kitchen you could smell the spices in the air.
 Food wise I really enjoyed the uttapam and will order it the next time I see it on a restaurant’s menu.
 The Thali was also nice apart from the squash and beetroot stir-fried curry with coconut which I found very dry and not to my taste.
 If you’re a meat eater then the boyfriend enjoyed his chicken and there were plenty of other options, but for vegans there was just one Thali to choose.